The 4 Real Estate Processes Worth Automating

 Does This Replace Follow Up Boss or kvCORE?

 No. We connect what you already use.
-If you have Follow Up Boss and Dotloop and Twilio, we build the layer that makes them work together without you manually triggering anything.
-You keep your existing CRM.
-You keep your transaction management platform.
-You keep every tool you already pay for.
+If you have Follow Up Boss, Dotloop, and Twilio, we build the layer that makes them work together without manual triggering.
+Your CRM stays.
+Your transaction management platform stays.
+Every tool you already pay for stays.

-The automation layer runs on n8n — an open-source workflow automation tool that acts as the bridge between your existing stack.
-It is self-hosted on infrastructure you control, which means your client data and lead data stay in your systems.
-You are not routing sensitive contact information through an unfamiliar third-party SaaS vendor.
+The automation layer runs on n8n, an open-source workflow tool that bridges your existing stack.
+It's self-hosted on infrastructure you control — your client data and lead data stay in your systems, not routed through a third-party SaaS platform you've never heard of.

-Every automation we build is documented and handed off to you fully.
-If a lead source changes, a new transaction platform is added, or you want to modify the follow-up cadence, you can — or we handle it as a small scope change.
+Everything we build is documented and handed off.
+If a lead source changes or you want to modify the follow-up cadence later, you can do it yourself — or we scope a small change.
+Nothing is locked behind our access.

 What the Delivery Looks Like

-From signed scope to live automation, most real estate builds are delivered in 1–2 weeks.
-Here is exactly what that includes:
+From signed scope to live automation, most real estate builds ship in 1–2 weeks.
+Here's what that includes:

-Loom video walkthrough — recorded for your team so every agent and admin understands how the automation works, what triggers it, and what to expect.
+Loom video walkthrough — recorded for your team so every agent and admin knows what triggers each automation, what it sends, and what to expect.
 No live training sessions required.

-Written handoff document — covers how each automation works, how to troubleshoot common issues, what to do if a tool's API changes, and where to find the logic if you want to modify a step later.
+Written handoff document — covers how each automation works, how to troubleshoot common issues, and what to do if a tool's API changes.
+If you want to modify a step later, the logic is documented and yours.

-Full access and ownership — everything runs in your accounts, on your infrastructure.
-No proprietary dashboards to log into.
+Full access and ownership — everything runs in your accounts on your infrastructure.
+No proprietary dashboards.
 No vendor lock-in.
-You own the automation from day one.
+You own it on day one.

-On your end, we need: API access to your CRM and transaction management platform, and approximately one hour for a final walkthrough to confirm everything works correctly in your environment with your real data.
+What we need from you: API access to your CRM and transaction management platform, and about an hour for a final walkthrough to confirm everything runs correctly against your real data.

 Frequently Asked Questions